 A Legal Overview of Work From Home Reimbursement

-The world is a different place today than it was a month ago – or even a week ago.
-As businesses and individuals try to ascertain what the new normal will look like, one thing is clear: the workplace as we’ve known it is transforming.
-Working from home – once a perk – is now a mandate for millions of Americans.
-This has raised all kinds of new needs and questions for employers of all sectors.
-What tasks can employees do from home?
-Do we have the technology to support them?
-How can we help our employees feel connected and healthy from home?
+The world is a different place today than it was a several years ago.
+The workplace we knew it gained a broader definition.
+Working from home – once a perk –became a mandate for millions of Americans.
+This raised new needs and questions for employers of all sectors: what can employees do from home?
+Do they have the technology to support that work?

-In my role leading the legal function at Motus, I have turned to several of the nationwide General Counsel listservs to share and learn from others as we all navigate this changing landscape in real time.
-One question that has come up many times with these legal leaders is this:
+In my role leading the legal function at Motus, I turned to several of the nationwide General Counsel listservs to share and learn from others as we navigated the changing landscape in real time.
+In this post, I’ll share popular question coming from and answered by legal leaders.

-While I may not have answers to many of the “new-normal” questions we’re facing, as CLO of a business that calculates business reimbursements for mixed-use assets, I can shed some light on factors businesses should consider for WFH.
+As the legal leader of a business that calculates business reimbursements for mixed-use assets, I can shed some light on factors businesses should consider for remote workers.
+Here’s a breakdown of some scenarios in which a company should reimburse employees for business use of personal assets:

 - If they earn at-or-close-to the minimum wage, yes.
 The federal Fair Labor Standards Act requires that employees earn at least the minimum wage net of any necessary business expenses they incur to do their jobs.

 - Even if employees have “unlimited” phone or internet plans, yes.
-Courts reviewing this issue find that just because an employee’s expenses do not increase from business use, their employer may not be “unjustly enriched” as a result.
+Courts reviewing this issue have found that just because an employee’s expenses do not increase from business use, they are still entitled to reimbursement—their employer may not be “unjustly enriched” as a result.

-- It’s also worth noting that a Work From Home reimbursement is especially meaningful after the recent Tax Cuts and Jobs Act tax reform, which eliminated the deduction for unreimbursed job expenses.
-Your employees who previously could have deducted many of the new costs they’re experiencing now have no way to be made whole without a reimbursement.
+- It’s also worth noting that a Work From Home reimbursement is especially meaningful after the 2016 Tax Cuts and Jobs Act tax reform, which eliminated the deduction for unreimbursed job expenses.
+Employees who previously could have deducted many of the remote work costs they’re experiencing now have no way to be made whole without a reimbursement.

-I’ve heard of companies implementing a flat WFH allowance for all employees.
-Should I reimburse the same amount they’re reimbursing?
-And should I reimburse all of my employees the same thing?
+A couple years ago, some companies implemented a flat remote work allowance for all employees.
+This had other companies asking “should I reimburse the same amount they’re reimbursing?
+And should I reimburse all of my employees the same thing?”

 - Not necessarily.
 Depending on the nature of someone’s job, where they live and the type of home set-up they require, costs can vary widely.
 That’s both between businesses and within each company’s employee base.
 Allocating the same amount to these employees results in “winners and losers.”